superduper-io/superduper/docs/content/core_api/apply.md

 A `Model` is a wrapper around a standard ML/ AI model.
 It may contain additional functionality, such as pre- and post-processing, and encoding/ decoding data into/ from the correct type required by the database.

-`db.apply(model)` tells superduper to store the model and its metadata in the system.
+`db.apply(model)` tells Superduper to store the model and its metadata in the system.

-If additional configurations, such as training parameters, are added to the `Model` then the `db.apply` command will also train the component on data in superduper.
+If additional configurations, such as training parameters, are added to the `Model` then the `db.apply` command will also train the component on data in Superduper.

 Read more about `Model` [here](../apply_api/model).

 ### `Listener`

 A `Listener` wraps a `Model`.
-The `db.apply(listener)` tells superduper to "listen" for incoming data and to compute outputs on those data, saving them back in superduper.
+The `db.apply(listener)` tells Superduper to "listen" for incoming data and to compute outputs on those data, saving them back in Superduper.

 Read more about `Listener` [here](../apply_api/listener).

 ### `VectorIndex`

-A `VectorIndex` wraps one or two `Listener` components, and tells superduper that the outputs computed, should be made searchable via vector-search queries.
+A `VectorIndex` wraps one or two `Listener` components, and tells Superduper that the outputs computed, should be made searchable via vector-search queries.

 Read more about `VectorIndex` [here](../apply_api/vector_index).